Raphhh/trex/README.md

 ### Object export in JSON

-You can easily convert your object to JSON, choosing witch property you what to export with *@transient* comment tag, including private ones.
+You can easily convert your object to JSON, choosing which property you want to export with *@transient* comment tag, including private ones.

     class Foo extends TRex/Core/Object{